luckywenfenghe/MATLAB_MCP_ARDUION/README.md

 *   **Execute MATLAB Code:** Run arbitrary MATLAB code snippets via the `runMatlabCode` tool.
 *   **Retrieve Variables:** Get the value of variables from the MATLAB workspace using the `getVariable` tool.
+*   **Auto-Start MATLAB:** Automatically starts MATLAB and shares engine if no shared sessions are found.
+*   **Batch Script Support:** Convenient Windows batch files for one-click startup.
 *   **Structured Communication:** Tools return results and errors as structured JSON for easier programmatic use by clients.
 *   **Non-Blocking Execution:** MATLAB engine calls are run asynchronously using `asyncio.to_thread` to prevent blocking the server.
 *   **Standard Logging:** Uses Python's standard `logging` module, outputting to `stderr` for visibility in client logs.